skycoin/skywire/mainnet_rules.md

 ## Rules & Requirements

-To obtain Skycoin rewards for running skywire, the following requirements must be met.
+To receive Skycoin rewards for running skywire, the following requirements must be met.
 The update deadlines specify the version of software required as of (i.e. on or before) the specified date in order to maintain reward eligibility:

 * **Minimum skywire version v1.3.19** - Cutoff April 1st 2024